Optimizing quantum-enhanced Bayesian multiparameter estimation of phase and noise in practical sensors: Discussions and conclusions

 In summary, quantum sensing promises to be one of the first quantum technologies exploited to enhance tasks with respect to what is achievable with classical resources.
 Most of the realistic metrological problems involve more than one unknown parameter, which led to the birth of multiparameter quantum metrology.
-In this context, a fundamental problem is to optimally allocate the finite available resources, depending on which parameters are treated as nuisance noises and which are the parameters of interest.
-Furthermore, a crucial step is to reach quantum enhanced multiparameter estimations in a regime of large resources, where experimental demonstrations lack.
-In this work, we accomplished both these tasks by realizing a photonic setup with quantum elements (the q-plates) and considering different scenarios where the parameter of interest can be either the rotation angle only or the angle and the fringes visibility, treating the others as nuisance in the precision figure of merit.
-We experimentally showed that this approach is able to reach quantum-like performances in the estimation problems even when unknown nuisance noises are present, for a resources range $O(30,000)$.
-On one side, the obtained results have shown the possibility of extending the advantages of multiparameter quantum metrology in the large resource domain.
-On the other, the methodology here described can find application in large varieties of experimental platforms for quantum sensing, thus representing a tool for future generations of quantum sensors.
+In this context, a fundamental problem is to optimally allocate the finite available resources, depending on which parameters are treated as nuisance noises and which are the parameters of interest, in order to unlock wider regions of sub-SQL scaling.
+In this work, we accomplished both these tasks considering the scenario where the parameter of interest is either only the rotation angle or the angle and the fringes visibility.
+We experimentally showed that this approach is able to reach sub-SQL performances on the estimation precision even when unknown nuisance noises are present, for a resources range $O(30,000)$.
+The obtained results have shown the possibility of extending the advantages of multiparameter quantum metrology in the large resource domain.
+On the other, the methodology here described can find application in large varieties of experimental platforms for quantum sensing with analogous noise models, thus representing a tool for future generations of quantum sensors, that can be employed to boost sensing scenarios like the dynamical tracking of biological reactions \cite{cimini2019adaptive}, but also for estimating the relative rotation of communicating stations \cite{krenn2015twisted}.
+Finally, another key advantage of this approach is that it enables the system to be adaptable and resource-efficient, tailoring the estimation process to the specific characteristics and parameters of interest in various experimental setups, including more complex scenarios involving multiple entangled sensors \cite{brady2023entanglement}.
+This adaptability allows for improved accuracy and scalability, making it a valuable tool in the pursuit of ultra-precise sensing across diverse applications.